adityasoni2003/MasteringPYTHON/README.md

-### Hi there 👋
+Hi there 👋
-My self Aditya
+Myself Aditya
-I am a Bcom. student whose interest in programming is increasing.
+I am a Bcom. student who has got interest in programming while knowing about something related to software engineers.
 So I have decided to learn my first programming language Python.
 This repository I have to for my projects I will make in this journey of mastering the coding skills using python
 <!--